 Mark Peters, the genius behind the blog Wordlustitude in addition to being a Contributing Editor for Verbatim: The Language Quarterly, and a language columnist for Babble, is our guest blogger this week.
 Check out his past OUPblog posts here.
-In the post below Peters ponders dog names.
+In the article below, Peters ponders dog names.

 I think the breed of my dog gives him a bad name: People make a definite who-cut-the-cheese-face when they hear rat terrier.